"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 This was called the Entscheidungsproblem (Decision Problem), proposed by the giant of mathematics, Hilbert.
 In short, it was the question: "Can mathematics be completely mechanized?"

-British mathematician Alan Turing set out to prove whether this was true.
+British mathematician Alan Turing set out to prove whether this was actually true.

-Turing's Translation: From a Mathematical Question to a Programming Question
+Turing's Translation: Turning a Mathematical Question into a Programming Question

-Turing's brilliant insight was to translate the question into a different question.
+Turing's brilliant insight was translating the question into a different question.

-If an "algorithm for deciding mathematical propositions" existed, it would work like this:
+If an algorithm existed that could decide mathematical propositions, it would work like this:

-Keep searching for a proof → Stop when a proof is found → Loop forever if not found
+Keep searching for a proof → Stop when a proof is found → Loop forever if none is found

-In other words, the question "Can mathematics be mechanized?" becomes equivalent to the question: "Can we determine whether a program will stop or loop?"
+In other words, the question "Can mathematics be mechanized?" becomes the same as the question "Can we determine whether a program will halt or loop?"

 The "Halting Problem": The Contradiction Born from Self-Reference